 Assisted Create View

 As discussed in a previous post the different involved setup procedures need to be automated as the reading room system user could not be assumed to know how to operate the different emulators and configure them according to his needs.
-Thus the idea is to.
+Thus the idea is to prepare the original environment, configure the emulator and load the artefact into the started environment automatically.
 After loading, the user should be provided with information on how he can use the artefact or navigate the original environment (and how to shut it down after finishing his task).

 To explore this a bit further different bachelor theses are being undertaken for the OPF at Freiburg University.
 The idea is to have different prototypes of how such a service could be run, for example to “mimic” the double-click on object and start an “automagic” loading into the proper application.
 These experiments do not focus on any file type detection at all during the whole procedure, but presume that this information is available or could be made available by tools discussed in the OPF blog.
 Coming back from iPRES there was interesting progress to be seen in the development of the TOTEM tool registry.
 Nevertheless the workflows need to be refined on how to use them in a library or archive reading room environment.

 For the ongoing prototypical development it is crucial to know how this specific metadata of an object is provided.
 Even if the user is given the option to choose how to display a “Word Perfect 6.X” object (e.g. in Win3.11 in DosBox, Win95 in QEMU, …) information is needed to ascertain which type it is and how this information could be obtained from the archive.
 This is part of the service integration question, how preservation services might be provided to offer proper access to the requested objects.In a further step the integration with other preservation systems like Archivematica or exlibris’ Rosetta or Tesella’s Safety Deposit Box should be discussed and proper API’s defined and implemented.
 A good starting point is definitely the Planets/Scape interoperability approach for emulation services.